- Interest rates have risen high enough that bonds can deliver reliable income with less risk than stocks.

-- Laddering bonds with a variety of maturities can help provide you with a source of predictable income.
+- Owning bonds with a variety of maturities can help provide you with a source of predictable income even if rates move lower in the future.

 - Ladders should be built with high-quality, noncallable bonds.

-Income-seeking investors can get exposure to bonds through mutual funds, exchange-traded funds (ETFs), and—for those with sufficient assets—individual bonds.
-A popular way to hold individual bonds is by building a ladder or portfolio of bonds with various maturities.
-Many investors build bond ladders to help create predictable streams of income and manage some potential risks from changing interest rates.
+A popular way to hold individual bonds is by building a portfolio of bonds with various maturities: This is called a bond ladder.
+Ladders can help create predictable streams of income, reduce exposure to volatile stocks, and manage some potential risks from changing interest rates.

 How ladders may help when rates are falling